KILOGAS/kilogas_imaging/README.md

 ```
 [project code]/science_goal.uid___*/group.uid___*/member.uid___*/calibrated/
 ```
-This was a design choice motivated by not making the user have to manage the location of MSs and perform lots of spliting and concatenating prior to imaging, as these both take a loot of time and can increase the size on disk substantially (especially for large projects).
+This was a design choice motivated by not making the user have to manage the location of MSs and perform lots of spliting and concatenating prior to imaging, as these both take a lot of time and can increase the size on disk substantially (especially for large projects).
 It also makes it easier to trace any issues in the imaging products back to the source MSs.

 ### band_names.json
 This is a dictionary containing the long band names and their respective short names (user defined) that are used to refer to the bands in the rest of the scripts and iamging products.
 The long names can be found by running